 By abandoning the office environment, productivity can increase, and employees can often manage their work-life balance more effectively than ever before.

 Successful remote businesses

-With employees benefiting from free Kindle Paperwhites and flexible working hours, over recent years, Buffer has built a reputation for being a forward-thinking business with great culture.
-The start-up has now taken its relaxed and friendly attitude one step further by ditching its office completely and allowing its team of 50 people to work remotely from anywhere in the world.
+With employees benefiting from free Kindle Paperwhites and flexible working hours, over recent years, Buffer has built a reputation for being a forward-thinking business with a great culture.
+The start-up has now taken its relaxed and friendly attitude one step further by ditching its office completely and allowing its team to work remotely from anywhere in the world.